shanenbe/Experiments/README.md

 ## 1. Indentation in Source Code
 ### 1.1 Nested ifs
-[[click here start the experiment]](https://htmlpreview.github.io/?https://raw.githubusercontent.com/shanenbe/Experiments/main/2023_Indentation/index.html) The experiment should take (without training) about 20-30 minutes.
+[[click here to start the experiment]](https://htmlpreview.github.io/?https://raw.githubusercontent.com/shanenbe/Experiments/main/2023_Indentation/index.html) The experiment should take (without training) about 20-30 minutes.
 It is is a remake of the experiment described in:

 [Hanenberg, Morzeck, Gruhn, "Indentation and reading time: a randomized control trial on the differences between generated indented and non-indented if-statements", Empirical Software Engineering, Vol 29, No 5, 2024.](https://doi.org/10.1007/s10664-024-10531-y)